 3. Understand the probate sale requirements.

-The next step at the court hearing is an auction in which the opening bid is set above the offer price, usually at a specified rate depending on the state or region.
+At the court hearing, an auction takes place in which the opening bid is set above the offer price, usually at a specified rate depending on the state or region.
 If other parties place bids, the successful bidder must immediately provide a 10 percent deposit to confirm the sale.
 In the absence of competing bids, the sale will typically be confirmed at the offer price.

 Secure Your Loan Through Socotra Capital

 Socotra Capital is a direct private lender experienced in navigating estate sale home purchases.
 Our loans close quickly and focus on equity—not the condition of the home.
 We can even provide prequalification letters to assist in getting probate properties into a contract.